binilpokhrel/pong/README.md

 # pong
-Classic arcade game built as an exercise to refresh Java Skills
+Classic 2-player arcade game built with Java Swing.

+Built as an exercise to refresh Java Skills